Zaltarba/blog/_pages/CV.md

 # Experience

-## Quantitative Analyste at Ostrum Asset Management
+- **Quantitative Analyste at [Ostrum Asset Management](https://www.ostrum.com/fr/ostrum-en-bref)**  - On going 6 months internship

-Construction of a Stop Loss Take Profit mechanism for different portfolios using Hurst exponents, implemented with Python and VBA.
+  - Construction of a Stop Loss Take Profit mechanism for different portfolios using Hurst exponents, implemented with Python and VBA.

-On going 6 months internship - *2023*
+- **Data Scientist at [CACIB](https://www.ca-cib.fr/nous-connaitre)** - 6 months internship in 2022

-## Data Scientist at CACIB

-Within CACIB's finance department: NBI modeling for various business sectors using econometric and machine learning models (OLS, SARIMAX).
+  - Within CACIB's finance department: NBI modeling for various business sectors using econometric and machine learning models (OLS, SARIMAX).
+  -
-6 months internship - *2022*
+- **Actuary at [Cardif BnP](https://www.cardif.fr/partenaires/qui-sommes-nous)** - 6 months internship between 2021 and 2022

-## Actuary at Cardif BnP

-Within the pricing P&C team: creation of a robustness index for smartphones using econometric models, NLP and clustering (KNN, CAH).
+  - Within the pricing P&C team: creation of a robustness index for smartphones using econometric models, NLP and clustering (KNN, CAH).
-6 months internship - *2021-2022*

-## Data Scientist at AFL
+- **Data Scientist at [AFL](https://www.agence-france-locale.fr/a-propos-de-lafl/)** - 3 months internship in 2021

-Analysis of financial data, development and industrialization on Power BI of risk analysis reports and investment monitoring.
+  - Analysis of financial data, development and industrialization on Power BI of risk analysis reports and investment monitoring.
-3 months internship - *2021*

 ## Personal and academic project

 - **Bayesian Statistics and hidden Markov models Project** - [Github](https://github.com/Zaltarba/Bayesian_statistics_project.git) - *2023*